exonum/exonum-doc/src/advanced/services/anchoring.md

 ### 13.3.
 Broken anchoring chain

 This is an enhancement of the previous point.
 If the common LECT would fail in receiving confirmations and the network moves to the new pubkeys list earlier, then the old anchoring chain would be broken and we would not prolong it.
-The service should start new anchoring chain not connected with the previous one; it looks like service is totally turned off and then turned on.
+The service should start new anchoring chain not connected with the previous one; it looks almost like service is totally turned off and then turned on.
+The only mechanizm connecting new and previous anchoring chain is recovering data chunk.

 ### 13.6.
 Common LECT may not be found